Abandoned cart emails: examples and tips to bring shoppers back

 Your cart recovery emails need to stand out in a shopper’s inbox.
-Your eCommerce store could be competing with more than 120 other emails fighting for their attention.
+Your eCommerce store (see our guide on what is eCommerce) could be competing with more than 120 other emails fighting for their attention.
 A great subject line will attract the attention of your readers and push them to open the email to see more.

 A good idea is to show that you already have a personal connection with them based on what they’ve left in their cart.
 For example, “We noticed you left something” is much more likely to draw their attention than “shop [product you left].”